 O'Driscoll's Podiatry provides clients all over Cork with dedicated chiropody treatments.
 Problems with the foot can be uncomfortable and even painful.
 We treat all kinds of common foot ailments.
-Our range of medical and cosmetic treatments are offered to patients within the confidential and ambient atmosphere of our welcoming Cork based clinic.
+Our range of medical and cosmetic treatments are offered to patients within the confidential and ambient atmosphere of our welcoming Bandon and Cork City based clinics.

 Call into our clinic or get in touch with O'Driscoll's Podiatry today to discuss the particulars of your foot based ailment.

 Corns are an area of skin on the foot that has become hard due to constant pressure.
 The hard centre of a corn digs into skin layers and can become painful.

 This type of corn typically forms on places where metatarsal heads collide with the ground.

 Soft corns typically form in between the toes and are extremely common between the fourth and fifth toes.
 These corns are susceptible to infection when the skin between the toes opens or becomes macerated.

 These corns are small and form on areas of high friction.
 As such, they normally form on the sole of a patient's foot.